tayloredwebsites/healthy-meals/docs/sphinx_src/testing_guide.rst

     "uv run pytest -v"

-Note: the verbose listing will list each test that is run.
+Note: the verbose listing will list the full 'long_test_name' of each test that is run.

-To run a single test with print statements output, copy the (long) name of the test that was printed out in verbose mode <long_test_name>, and paste it into the following command:
+To run a single test with print statements output, copy the <long_test_name> of the test that was printed out in verbose mode <long_test_name>, and paste it into the following command:

 .. code-block:: shell